IIGROUP/RADN/README.md

 <p align="center"> <img src="Figures/attention_maps.png" width="75%"> </p>

 ## Acknowledgments
-The codes borrow heavily from WaDIQaM and its implementation is from [Dingquan Li](https://github.com/lidq92/WaDIQaM).
+The codes borrow heavily from WaDIQaM.
+Its implementation is from [Dingquan Li](https://github.com/lidq92/WaDIQaM) and we really appreciate it.

 ## Citation
 ```